 - Ask people who smoke not to smoke around you.

 - Drink fewer caffeinated beverages; caffeine may stimulate your urge to smoke.
 Also avoid alcohol, as it may also increase your urge to smoke and can be harmful to your baby.

 - Change your habits connected with smoking.
 If you smoked while driving or when feeling stressed, try other activities to replace smoking.

 - Keep mints or gum (preferably sugarless) on hand for those times when you get the urge to smoke.

-- Stay active to keep your mind off smoking and help relieve tension: take a walk, exercise, read a book, or try a new a hobby.
+- Stay active to keep your mind off smoking and help relieve tension: take a walk, exercise, read a book, or try a new hobby.

 - Look for support from others.
 Join a support group or smoking cessation program.

-- Do not go places where many people are smoking such as bars or clubs, and smoking sections of restaurants.
+- Do not go to places where many people are smoking such as bars or clubs, and smoking sections of restaurants.